kasra-hosseini/obspyDMT/README.rst

 Once a working Python and `ObsPy <https://github.com/obspy/obspy/wiki>`_ environment is available, obspyDMT can be installed:

 **1. Source code:** The latest version of obspyDMT is available on GitHub.
-After installing *git* on your machine:
+After installing `git <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>`_ on your machine:

 ::

     git clone https://github.com/kasra-hosseini/obspyDMT.git /path/to/my/obspyDMT

-obspyDMT can be then installed then by:
+obspyDMT can be then installed by:

 ::